 Research on spline-based volumetric modeling has gained much attention recently.
-4D uniform rational cubic B-spline volume is used to constructively model FRep solids defined by real-valued functions [8].
-The method presented in [9] represents and specifies physical attributes across a trivariate NURBS volume.
-However, it is more desirable in engineering design to have an integrated modeling framework that represents geometry, material attributes, and conducts simulations simultaneously.
+Four-dimensional uniform rational cubic B-spline volume is used to constructively model FRep solids defined by real-valued functions [8].
+Martin and Cohen [9] model physical attributes across a trivariate NURBS volume.
+It is more desirable in engineering design to have an integrated modeling framework that can represent geometry and material and conduct simulations simultaneously.
 Trivariate NURBS are used to model skeletal muscle with anisotropic attributes [4], on which NURBS-FEM analysis is directly conducted.
-Martin et al. [6] present a method based on volumetric harmonic functions to parameterize a volumetric solid to a solid cylinder in order to fit a single trivariate B-spline to geometric data and model simulation attributes.
-A modeling technique based on triangular simplex splines [2] is developed to model and render multi-dimensional, material attributes for solid objects with complicated geometries and topologies.
+Martin et al. [6] parameterize a volumetric solid into a solid cylinder upon which a trivariate B-spline is constructed.
+Hua et al. develop a framework based on triangular simplex splines [2] to model and render multidimensional material attributes of solid objects with complicated geometries and topologies.

 The splines proposed in this paper are founded upon the T-spline technique [7].
-T-splines are a generalization of NURBS, but permits T-junctions on its control mesh and enables local insertion of additional knots without introducing superfluous control points.
-A local refinement method is proposed in [1], [10] to simplify NURBS surfaces to T-spline representations by removing superfluous control points.
-The merge of B-spline patches defined over different local domains for getting a single T-spline representation on the manifold domain is thoroughly discussed in [11].
+The T-spline is a generalization of NURBS, but permits T-junctions on its control mesh and enables local insertion of additional knots without introducing superfluous control points.
+A local refinement method is proposed in [1] and [10] to simplify NURBS surfaces into T-spline representations by removing superfluous control points.
+Ipson [11] thoroughly discusses how to merge Bspline patches defined over different local domains to get a single T-spline representation on manifold domain.

 Bazilevs et al. [12] propose an isogeometric analysis framework based on T-splines.
 Its main focus is on planar T-splines for surfaces, and volumetric T-splines are only briefly mentioned without offering any technical details.
-Generalized trivariate T-splines (whose control points are associated with weights) are employed by [13] to model free-form deformation fields.
-For the purpose of shape metamorphosis, 3D level sets represented by T-splines are adopted in [14]-[17] for its efficiency.
-This is because, the distribution of T-spline control points can be made adaptive to the geometry of the morphing objects.
+Generalized trivariate T-splines (whose control points are associated with weights) are employed by Song and Yang [13] to model free-form deformation fields.
+For the purpose of shape metamorphosis, 3D level sets represented by T-splines are adopted in [14], [15], [16], and [17] for its efficiency.
+This is because, the distribution of T-spline control points can be made adaptive to the geometries of the morphing objects.

 Our work relies on the construction and parameterization of a polycube domain.
 The parameterization on polycubes originated for seamless texture mapping with low distortion [18].
 Polycubes serve as nice parametric domains because they approximate well the geometry of the model and possess great regularity.
-A polycube mapping can be constructed either manually [18]-[20] or automatically [21], [22].
-Based upon specially-designed surface parametrization, [19] builds manifold bivariate T-spline over a polycube that can handle models with arbitrary topology.
-A few recent works [23]-[28] study the parameterization of a solid object to canonical domains such as spheres, polycubes, star-shaped volumes, etc. Volumetric parameterizations typically start from any given surface mapping, and parameterizing volumetric data onto a solid polycube domain serves as an important pre-processing step for the conversion of any solid model to RTP-splines.
+A polycube mapping can be constructed either manually [18], [19], [20] or automatically [21], [22].
+Based upon specially designed surface parameterization, Wang et al. [19] build manifold bivariate T-spline over a polycube that can handle models with arbitrary topology.
+A few recent works [23], [24], [25], [26], [27], [28] study the parameterization of a solid object to canonical domains such as spheres, polycubes, star-shaped volumes, etc. Volumetric parameterization typically starts from a given surface mapping, and parameterizing volumetric data onto a solid polycube domain serves as an important preprocessing step for the conversion of any solid model to RTP-splines.